Digital Nomad Life in Kamogawa, Japan

 What do people find most challenging about the culture in Kamogawa?

 "Expats in Kamogawa may find the language barrier to be the most challenging aspect of the local culture, as not everyone speaks English and Japanese can be a difficult language to learn.
 They may also struggle with the complex social etiquette, which includes specific rules for gift-giving, dining, and addressing others.
 The work culture in Japan can also be intense, with long hours and a strong emphasis on loyalty and dedication to one's job.
 Additionally, expats may find it difficult to integrate into the local community, as Japanese society can be quite homogeneous and reserved.
 The difference in food habits can also be a challenge for some, as Japanese cuisine is quite distinct and may not suit everyone's palate.
-Lastly, the high cost of living, particularly in terms of housing, can also pose a challenge for expats living in Kamogawa," explained one person living in Kamogawa, Japan.
+Lastly, the high cost of living, particularly in terms of housing, can also pose a challenge for expats living in Kamogawa," said one person in Kamogawa.

 What residency documents or visas did I need if I will be in Kamogawa for a while?

 "If you are planning to stay in Kamogawa for an extended period, you will need to obtain a visa.
 The type of visa you need will depend on the purpose of your stay.
 For example, if you are going to work, you will need a working visa.
 If you are going to study, you will need a student visa.
 In addition to the visa, you will also need a valid passport.
 Your passport should be valid for the entire duration of your stay in Japan.
 Once you arrive in Japan, if you are staying for more than 90 days, you will need to apply for a Residence Card.
 This card is issued upon arrival at Narita, Haneda, Chubu, and Kansai Airports.
 If you enter Japan from other airports, you need to apply for the card at your local municipal office in Japan.
 You will also need to register your address with the local municipal office within 14 days of finding a place to live.
-Please note that visa requirements can change, so it's important to check with the nearest Japanese embassy or consulate before you travel," explained one expat living in Kamogawa, Japan.
+Please note that visa requirements can change, so it's important to check with the nearest Japanese embassy or consulate before you travel," said one person in Kamogawa.

 Get Quote